RAVIKIRAN-DHULIPALA/ShoppingList/README.md

 ```

-replace the icons and the name of the application accordingly. \
+replace the icons and the name of the application accordingly \

 now to pack the application run the following command \
 for mac: \